romasahani/free_student_union/README.md

 # Frontend Webdevelopment
-This is sample project of frontended webdevelopment which contains:
+This is sample project of frontended web development which contains of the following pages:
 * Home
 * About
 * Services